2devs-team/reactter/README.md

 The singleton mode preserves the instance and its states, even if the dependency tree stops using it.

-Reactter identifies the singleton mode as [`InstanceManageMode.singleton`](https://pub.dev/documentation/reactter/6.0.0/InstanceManageMode/InstanceManageMode.singleton.html) and to active it, set it in the `mode` argument of `Reactter.register` and `Reactter.create`, or use `Reactter.lazyStateSingleton`, `Reactter.singleton`.
+Reactter identifies the singleton mode as [`InstanceManageMode.singleton`](https://pub.dev/documentation/reactter/6.0.0/InstanceManageMode/InstanceManageMode.singleton.html) and to active it, set it in the `mode` argument of `Reactter.register` and `Reactter.create`, or use `Reactter.lazySingleton`, `Reactter.singleton`.

 > **NOTE:**
 > Use `Reactter.destroy` if you want to force destroy the instance and its register.